zencircle/dcos-kafka-service/README.md

 ### Alternate Zookeeper

 By default the Kafka framework uses the Zookeeper ensemble made available on the Mesos masters of a DC/OS cluster.
-You can configure an alternate Zookeeper installationat install time.
+You can configure an alternate Zookeeper installation at install time.

 To configure it:
 * **DC/OS CLI options.json**: